-' Then writes information to MAIN memory, and locks a cell to read only.

-' WARNING!
-THIS CODE HAS THE POTENTIAL TO RENDER A CARD USELESS IF ALTERED

-DEVICE = 16F876 XTAL = 20 ' PICmicro used in the PROTON SMART ' We're using a 20MHZ crystal HSERIAL_BAUD = 9600 HSERIAL_RCSTA = %100 HSERIAL_TXSTA = %001 HSERIAL_CLEAR = ON 010000 00100 Set baud rate to 9600 Enable serial port and continuous receive Enable transmit and asynchronous mode Enable Error clearing on received characters Declare some variables Dim CLEARED_ONCE as Bit ' Toggle flag for clearing the terminal only once in a Dim ERROR_CODE as Byte ' Returns NON-ZERO if an error occurs in any proc- Dim LOOP Dim LOOP2 Dim TEMP as Byte as Byte as Byte Dim COMMAND Dim ADDRESS Dim DATA_BYTE Dim P_MEM Dim ATR_MEM Dim PIN Dim S_MEM as Byte as Byte as Dword as Dword as Dword as Dword as Dword Command to send to the card The card address to read and write Data byte used for some commands 32 bits (4 bytes) of PROTECTION memory Holds the 4 bytes of ATR data Holds the 3 byte PIN Holds the 4 bytes of SECURITY memory as Byte 255 Dytes of MAIN memory
+' Then writes information to MAIN memory, and locks a cell to read only. ' WARNING!
+THIS CODE HAS THE POTENTIAL TO RENDER A CARD USELESS IF AL- TERED DEVICE = 16F876 XTAL = 20 ' PICmicro used in the PROTON SMART ' We're using a 20MHZ crystal HSERIAL_BAUD = 9600 HSERIAL_RCSTA = %10 HSERIAL_TXSTA = %00 HSERIAL_CLEAR = ON 0010000 0100100 Set baud rate to 9600 Enable serial port and continuous receive Enable transmit and asynchronous mode Enable Error clearing on received characters ' Declare some variables Dim CLEARED_ONCE loop Dim ERROR_CODE ess ' Toggle flag for clearing the terminal only once in a 'Returns NON-ZERO if an error occurs in any proc- Dim LOOP Dim LOOP2 Dim TEMP Dim COMMAND Dim ADDRESS Dim DATA_BYTE Dim P_MEM Dim ATR_MEM Dim ATR_MEM Dim S_MEM Dim MEMORY[255] as Byte as Byte as Byte as Byte as Byte as Dyte as Dword as Dword as Dword as Dword as Dword Command to send to the card The card address to read and write Data byte used for some commands 32 bits (4 bytes) of PROTECTION memory Holds the 4 bytes of ATR data Holds the 3 byte PIN Holds the 4 bytes of SECURITY memory 255 bytes of MAIN memory